-Finally, the option to process a subset of tiles is given to allow the user to only process a fraction of the dataset which could be handy if the dataset is large and only a subset is needed saving compute time and memory.
+Finally, the option to process a subset of tiles is given to allow the user to only process a fraction of the dataset.
+This can be useful if the dataset is large and only a subset is required for export, saving compute time and disk space.